moonlight-0810/moonlight-0810.github.io/_pages/about.md

   </p>

   <p>
-    My research focuses on <strong>human–AI interaction</strong>, <strong>computational imaging</strong>, <strong>3D display</strong>, and
+    My research focuses on <strong>human–AI interaction</strong>, <strong>computer vision</strong>, <strong>computational design</strong>,
-    <strong>creative robotics</strong>.
-I am particularly interested in how intelligent systems can support and extend human creativity,
-    and I also hope to explore how optical technologies can enable novel forms of interaction and 3D experiences.
-By combining engineering and art, my goal is to develop interactive systems that empower people to create with AI across both digital and physical domains.
+    and <strong>digital fabrication</strong>.
+I am interested in how intelligent systems can support and extend human creativity.
+I also explore how <strong>light-based technologies</strong> can enable novel interaction techniques and 3D experiences.
+By bridging engineering and art, I aim to develop interactive systems that empower people to create with AI across both digital and physical domains.
   </p>

   <p>